scheerio/slack-links-site-generator/README.md

 This project was bootstrapped with Create React App, and uses both Python and React Bootstrap.
 Here's how it works, in general:

-- You need to manually export data from your slack organization
+- You need to manually export data from your slack organization.
+This requires action from an admin / workspace owner.
-- Run the python script in here to generate a json file with the links and clean image thumbnails (see instructions below)
+- Run the python script within the React project, using the exported channel data, to generate a custom JSON file with links and image thumbnails.
+The React code will reference this file.
-- See all the links shown in the React site (the fun part), so you never lose track of links again!
+- See all the links shown in the React client (this is the fun part).
+No more losing track of links!
-- To update the links, just run the script in here again (see instructions below)
+- To update the links, just run the script again using the new exported data.

 Note: This project is very careful to avoid extracting any actual message text, internal files, etc., as this would be a problem!
 It only extracts publicly available links which are safe to display on a generated site.